 Heat will be restored and the gas burners will continue to provide heat until the thermostat satisfies.
 Or the safety limit opens again.
 If the limit switch remains open or is a manual reset limit the furnace will attempt to light three to four times.
 This depends on the manufacturer and the engineering safety limits which went into the gas furnace control board.

 If it the safety circuits are open the gas furnace control board detects this and locks the system out for a specific amount of time (usually measured in hours) again depending on the engineering safety limits which went into the control board circuit.
-After the specific amount of time the control board will again try for ignition unless the safety circuit is open.
-The board will stay in permanent lock out mode until the problem is resolved usually by an HVAC technician.
+After the specified amount of time, the control board will again try for ignition unless the safety circuit is open.
+The board will stay in permanent lockout mode until the problem is resolved usually by an HVAC technician.

 Sometimes the problem is much more than just a malfunctioning limit switch that needs to be reset.
 When safety controls trip the problem needs the attention of a qualified HVAC technician so that all possible dangerous conditions can be eliminated and reliable and safe heat can be restored to the structure or dwelling.